-The Baton of Hope is unprecedented – it is, as its founders intended, fast becoming the UK’s largest ever suicide prevention initiative.
+The Baton of Hope is unprecedented – its first tour was, as its founders intended, the UK’s largest ever suicide prevention initiative.
 As such, it deserves an iconic device that can serve as a unifying symbol for the campaign.
 We need something that represents the desperately serious and highly-charged subject of suicide, while at the same time promoting the ocean of hope and optimism at the heart of the mission.

 For an inspired and elegant solution to this challenge, the Baton of Hope Organisers gratefully accepted an offer from Thomas Lyte, goldsmiths and silversmiths to the late Queen Elizabeth II, and makers of the Emirates FA Cup and other exquisite trophies.